richardschoen/iforgit/README.md

 The **SRCFRMSTMF** and **SRCTOSTMF** commands also work for just simple importing and exporting of source members to the IFS for editing from the Integrated File System (IFS) and copying back to a source file.

+The **GITCMD** and **GITQSH** command can also be used to run general git commands over an IFS git repository from a traditional IBM i job stram if you're managing traditional PC-style git repositories in the Integrated File System (IFS)

 The initial command set provides Git editing integration, however other features such as a 5250 client, web client, continuous integration and object management commands will be added if we see demand for this.

 # iForGit web site
-Check out the http://iforgit.com site above and request a demo if you think it fits your IBM i source management needs.
+Check out the http://iforgit.com site above and request a demo if you think it might fit your IBM i source management needs.

 # Other helpful git links